silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 # Scaffolding

 The ORM already has a lot of information about the data represented by a `DataObject` through its `$db` property, so SilverStripe will use that information to provide scaffold some interfaces.
-This is done though [api:FormScaffolder] to provide reasonable defaults based on the property type (e.g. a checkbox field for booleans).
+This is done though [api:SilverStripe\Forms\FormScaffolder] to provide reasonable defaults based on the property type (e.g. a checkbox field for booleans).
 You can then further customise those fields as required.